About the Education Standards Standing Committee

 *The SBOE President sits as an ex-officio member on all committees

-Find the joining information for the State Board’s Education Standards committee meetings on our events page.
+Find the joining information for the State Board’s committee meetings on our events page.

 All committee meetings are recorded and uploaded to the State Board’s YouTube channel.
-Minutes are posted here.
+Meeting materials are posted here.
 Learn more about committee assignments here.

 The State Board of Education is responsible for approving state academic standards.
 The State Board is also responsible for ensuring that those standards specify what students are expected to know and be able to do, contain coherent and rigorous content, encourage the teaching of advanced skills, and are updated on a regular basis.

 Adopted standards for the District of Columbia can be found below.